Rebranding Universities. A Marketing Study.

 A University of Tennessee journalism student recently wrote that she was unhappy with Tennessee’s new brand theme line, “Big Orange, Big Ideas.”

-The brand of the public and private universities should always be built around the students who define themselves in context.
+The brand of public and private universities should always be built around the students who define themselves in context.
 Oddly enough, this also resonates with alum.

 Who is the student?

 But who are these students?
-What are their hopes, dreams and what will they become by attending school?
+What are their hopes and dreams, and what will they become by attending school?

 What are the emotional self-reflection that matter?
 A winner?
 The smartest person in the room?
-One who knows what’s important?
+One who knows what’s essential?

 There are lots of emotional positions a university could take.
 But they don’t.

 Some just retell the category benefits of being a university student.
 Are any of these ideas different?
-Are any of the better?
+Are any of them better?